Raidriar796/Resonite-On-Steam-Deck/README.md

 *Upscaling (QAM)* - you will need to force the game resolution in Steam (`Properties < General < Game resolution`).
 I recommend 1024x640 as that maintains text readability fairly well. you can go down to 800x500 and still have a decent experience but don't expect to read text very well.
 You'll also need to back out and go back into properties to enable the `Set resolution for internal and external display` option, from my experience that's needed in order for Resonite to respect this setting. *Do keep in mind that upscaling is trading GPU cost for CPU cost, and while that's usually a net gain, Resonite is currently CPU bound so the potential gain may not be worth it.*

 *Noise Supression Filter (in app option)* - disabling this will reduce CPU load slightly but **please** use something other than the internal microphone if you do disable this, not recommended

-**Resonite Mods (likely to not help much, only recommended for more extreme setups)**

-[CacheGetClapped](<https://github.com/dfgHiatus/CacheGetClapped>) - Smart cache management, clears old cache files and can keep cache size within specified limit. (highly recommended)

-[DisableFXAA](<https://github.com/FalsePattern/DisableFXAA>) - Disables FXAA anti aliasing. (worsens upscaling quality)

-[DynBoneWrangler](<https://github.com/isovel/DynBoneWrangler>) - Disables dynamic bone chains when under a user specified fps limit and re-enables them when above another user specified fps limit. (less aggressive then DisableDynamicBone, might help stability at lower framerates)

-[NoSteamScreenshots](<https://github.com/Raidriar796/NoSteamScreenshots>) - Prevents Steam from saving an additional copy of photos you save in game, this also stops hitches from saving photos

-[ResoniteIkCulling](<https://github.com/Raidriar796/ResoniteIkCulling>) - Disables IK that's out of view and/or far away.
-Includes IK throttling options.
-(In testing, thermals gain the most benefit since IK is rarely the major bottleneck of a session)

-[ShadowDistanceChanger](<https://github.com/art0007i/ShadowDistanceChanger>) - Allows for the max range of shadow visibility to be configured (In testing, performance doesn't change when shadows are decreased, but it does reduce power consumption from the GPU)

 **3rd Party Tools (use at your own risk)**